kuzzleio/documentation/README.md

 This repository is essentially used to version the framework files and deploy the whole docs when necessary.
 In order to edit the content of the docs, please refer to the repositories that contain them.

-## How to get a local preview of your work on the framework
+## I am working on the framework code and I want to see a preview

 If you are working on the code of the documentation framework, this is the right place.
 And you want a preview of your work before pushing it to GitHub.
 For most operations of this kind, we use a CLI tool called [kuzdoc](https://github.com/kuzzleio/kuzdoc).